Guelph Lake: Boating and rowing

 No outboard motor boats are allowed on Guelph Lake.
-The only motorized boats permitted on the lake are Jon boats, which are small row boat-style boats with an electric trolling motor.
+The only motorized boats permitted on the lake are johnboats, which are small row boat-style boats with an electric trolling motor.
 They can be rented from the boathouse at the main beach.
 Canoes and kayaks are popular on the lake and can also be rented from the boathouse.

 Since the founding of the Guelph Rowing Club in 1998, the sport of rowing has grown in popularity at Guelph Lake.
 From 2000, the club has also served as home to the University of Guelph "Gryphons" Rowing Team.
 In 2008, a permanent boathouse was constructed on the shores of the lake.
 This boathouse provides facilities for a thriving community of competitive and recreational rowers.

 Guelph Lake is home to the Guelph community boating club (GCBC) which provides a sailing facility, co-op fleet and sailboat racing.
 GCBC is also home to Snipe fleet 877, Canada's largest Snipe Fleet and hosts numerous sailing regattas throughout the year.